Group 4 (motorsport): Production requirements

 Prior to 1966, the FIA's Group 4 classification applied to Sports Cars which were in compliance with FIA Appendix C regulations.
 It also included recognised Series Touring Cars, Improved Touring Cars and Grand Touring Cars which had been modified beyond the respective Group 1, Group 2 or Group 3 regulations under which they had been homologated.

-Beginning with 1966, an overhaul of FIA categories saw Group 4 Sports Cars redefined such that they were now subject to a minimum production requirement of 50 units in 12 consecutive months and had to be fitted with all equipment necessary for use on public roads.
-A 5000cc engine capacity limit was applied for 1968 and the minimum production requirement was reduced to 25 units for the 1969 season.
+First announced in October 1964 to give Manufacturers time to prepare, beginning with 1966, an overhaul of FIA categories saw Group 4 Sports Cars redefined such that they were now subject to a minimum production requirement of 50 units in 12 consecutive months and had to be fitted with all equipment necessary for use on public roads.
+This saw the Shelby 427 Cobra Mk3, the Ford GT40 Mk1 and Ferrari 250 LM homologated in early 1966, despite controversy in the case of the Cobra and Ferrari.
+The day after Ford's 1967 24 Hours of Le Mans win the FIA announced a 5000cc engine capacity limit applied for 1968 and allowed the homologation of the Lola T70 by including earlier open top cars to be counted toward the total.
+In April 1968, faced with small Group 6 Prototype fields, the minimum production requirement of Group 4 was reduced to 25 units for the 1969 season.
+This led Porsche to build a run of 25 12-cylinder Porsche 917s for homologation in April 1969, followed by the Ferrari 512S in January 1970.
+These new types were basically Group 6 Prototypes with 5 liter instead of 3 liter and thus competed for outright wins.

 For 1969, Appendix J of the FIA International Sporting Code defined groups for Touring cars, Grand Touring cars and Sports cars as follows: (numbers between brackets are required minimum production in 12 consecutive months).